 Add the apples to the pie crust.
-Do not add the liquid in the bottom of the pan.
+If there is liquid in the bottom of the pan, do not add it to the pie.
 Pour this into a measuring cup and set aside.

 Watch this video for how to make a lattice topped pie crust. (click here)

 Once the lattice crust is finished pour the reserved liquid over the top of the pie.
 Sprinkle the top of the pie with sparkiling sugar.